The Land of Al-Madinah

 Taxes are high and punishments in the city are extremely severe.
 The riches of the ground keep the city functioning.
 There is a healthy supply of merchants and traders throughout the city.

 Rumours abound of riches and epic ruins beneath the city.

 Places of interest

-The palace of Rasheik is a mighty sight to behold.
-It can be seen a few days out from the city.
+The Obsidian Tower is the palace of Rasheik is a mighty sight to behold.
+It can be seen a days out from the city.
 It is believed that Rasheik himself spies on the citizens from above.
 Although he has not been seen in public for years.
 The Obsidian Tower is a ziggurat built from black rock and obsidian.
 It is the tallest standing structure in the land.
 It is impossibly tall for its footprint and the stairs wind up it rather than heading straight up one side like a normal ziggurat.

 The market place is a bustling, sweaty and dusty hive of activity with traders selling all sorts of fine wares.
 The city is known for its smiths and jewelers and there is no shortage of them.

 The Slavers Market is an immense square with cages and pits with humans and lizards of all sizes and shapes for sale.
 The ground is stained with blood and excrement and the smell of fear is almost tangible.

 - Temple of Zaidu – There is an isolated temple to Zaidu outside the city walls to the South.

 - Temple of Kir-Shem – The largest temple in the city is to Kir-Shem built in the shape of a khopesh along the Northern wall of the city.
 It is rumoured that the temple has access to a large cavern system below the city.